Storage and Safekeeping Requirements for Firearms

-Do I need to notify Victoria Police of places where my firearms are temporary stored (for example, at a motel whilst on a camping/shooting trip)?
+Do I need to notify Victoria Police of places where my firearms are temporarily stored (for example, at a motel whilst on a camping/shooting trip)?

-No, only the location of where firearms are ordinary stored in any given year.
+No, only the location of where firearms are ordinarily stored in any given year.

 Can alternative methods of storage be approved by the Chief Commissioner, including in a commercial storage/shipping container?

-Yes, provided that the Victoria Police is of the opinion that the alternative method is, at a minimum, as secure as the manner provided for that item.
-In all instances, Victoria Police must be notified of the address of the storage.
+Yes, provided that Victoria Police is of the opinion that the alternative method is, at a minimum, as secure as the manner provided for that item.
 Please contact the Licensing & Regulation Division for more information.

 I am a Victorian licence holder, can I store my firearms interstate?